 As with all aspects of osteopathy, where you take your career is really up to you.
 You may decide to open your own canine osteopathic centre, incorporating a range of other modalities and disciplines, or you may prefer to do home visits to fit around your human practice.
 Much the same can be said of those with an interest in equine osteopathy who have a keen interest in rehabilitation and training and like the idea of working in a team setting.

-The Society of Osteopaths in Animal Practice (www.uksoap.org.uk) was founded in 2004, after discussions with the General Osteopathic Council outlined a need for support for osteopaths wishing to study/work in this specialist field of osteopathy.
-SOAP has always worked toward better educational offerings for osteopaths and also increased visibility for the profession through the building of professional bridges and national visibility.
-Members of the SOAP committee work hand in hand with the ESO to ensure the content of our courses is in line with the needs of today’s animal osteopath.
+The Association of Animal Osteopaths (www.associationofanimalosteopaths.com), formerly known as Society of Osteopaths in Animal Practice, was founded in 2004, after discussions with the General Osteopathic Council outlined a need for support for osteopaths wishing to study/work in this specialist field of osteopathy.
+The AAO has always worked toward better educational offerings for osteopaths and also increased visibility for the profession through the building of professional bridges and national visibility.
+Members of the AAO committee work hand in hand with the ESO to ensure the content of our courses is in line with the needs of today’s animal osteopath.